 The Designated Safeguarding Lead for Online Safety should be able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up-to-date capability required to keep children safe whilst they are online.
+They can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online.
 Support will be given to teachers when they are delivering online safety content which may lead to a disclosure by a pupil.
 The Designated Safeguarding Lead for Online Safety will be involved when considering or planning online safety related lessons or activities as they will be best placed to reflect and advise on any known safeguarding cases and how to support any pupils who may be especially impacted by a lesson.
+The designated safeguarding lead liaises with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, senior mental health leads and special educational needs coordinators (SENCOs), Mental Health Leads) on safeguarding matters of online and digital safety and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically.

 They should be aware of the potential for serious child protection or safeguarding issues to arise from:

 - sharing of personal data.

 - access to illegal/inappropriate materials.

 - inappropriate online contact with adults/strangers.

 - potential or actual incidents of grooming.

-- sexual exploitation (may occur without the child's immediate knowledge through copying digital videos or images that they have created and posted on social media).
+- child sexual exploitation (may occur without the child's immediate knowledge through copying digital videos or images that they have created and posted on social media).

+- peer on peer abuse (child on child).

+- sharing nudes and semi-nudes(sexting).

+- sexual harassment.

 - online-bullying.

-- sexting/sexual harassment.

 - abuse both sexual and emotional.

-- Radicalisation.
+- radicalisation.

 - self-harm or harm to others.

+- cybercrime

+- county lines